meenakshi-deriv/Quill-document/README.md

 ## Installation

-Install quill-design from this repo https://github.com/deriv-com/quill-icons.
+Install quill-icon from this repo https://github.com/deriv-com/quill-icons.

 **Install your dependencies**